 Conclusions

 In this article, an optimization technique based on SA algorithm that can find successful solutions for the SNDP is proposed.
 This new technique, called HSA_SOTS, combines an SNDP-adapted SA with an SNDP specific local search technique, SOTS.
 For this study, 7 different instances have been tested to evaluate the robustness and scaling capacity of the proposed methodology.
-HSA_SOTS presents good exploration capacity due to its feature of accepting with some probability worse solutions than the current one while the local search allows a quick convergence towards good solutions.
+HSA_SOTS presents good exploration capacity due to its feature of accepting, with some probability, worse solutions than the current one while the local search allows a quick convergence towards good solutions.
 As a result, in all the examples addressed, HSA_SOTS is able to find the best known value or the best value reported in the literature.
 Since HSA-SOTS is a trajectory algorithm, the computational effort required is significantly lower than those reported for population-type algorithms with which it has been contrasted.
 This constitutes another of the strengths observed in the proposed method.
 In future works, the SNDP will be tackled improving the HSA_SOTS by introducing a specific heuristics into the perturbation operator for testing larger dimension instances, as close to real scenarios as possible.

 Acknowledgments